 The architecture is composed by the functional components structured into three core layers: the physical layer including all the networked Things, the cloud data management layer and the web-services layer that sits on top of the previous layer.
 Based on data integration principle differentiation which affects the update rate and type of data that can be made available either from the Things' or the external local fleet management subsystem side, three architecture variations, that exhibit different manners of interoperability among the actors of the integrated system, are derived.
 In parallel, cyber security mechanisms and communication protocols which apply vertically to all system layers are proposed.
-The proposed three variations are the outcome of an intense discussion among the SHOW WP4 team and represent different alternatives for local autonomous transportation systems integration.
-In all three approaches, the main components, their interrelations and the required interfaces from the local existing systems to the SHOW Mobility Data Platform responsible for the data retrieval, the service supervision and management, and the centralized data visualization through the SHOW reference Dashboard, are outlined.
+The proposed three variations are the outcome of an intense discussion among the SHOW WP4 team on how to create a generic data sharing system architecture for CCAM services and represent different alternatives for local autonomous transportation systems integration which all respect a common set of design principles.
+In all three approaches, the main components, their interrelations and the required interfaces from the local existing systems to the SHOW Mobility Data Platform responsible for the data retrieval, the service supervision and management, and the centralized data visualization through the SHOW Mobility Data Platform Dashboard, are outlined.